BAE Systems is building a new class of five 90m offshore patrol vessels (OPVs) for the second batch of the British Royal Navy’s River-class ships.

-The vessel will be equipped with BAE Systems' CMS-1 combat system to provide planning, tactical picture compilation, situational awareness, decision-making, and control of weapons from its intuitive consoles in littoral operations.
+The vessel is be equipped with BAE Systems’ CMS-1 combat system to provide planning, tactical picture compilation, situational awareness, decision-making, and control of weapons from its intuitive consoles in littoral operations.
 The combat system also assists Nato and other coalition missions.

 The new 90m offshore patrol vessel is powered by two diesel engines rated at 7,350kW each.
 The propulsion system also consists of two Wärtsilä propellers.